0xShadowByte/Active-Directory/README.md

 ### Skills Learned

-- Understanding of operating VMs with the assists of VirtualBox
+- Understanding how to operate VMs with the assistants of VirtualBox
 -

 ### Tools Used